 6. Remove the pan from the freezer and spoon the matcha mixture on top.
 Press it down with the back of the spoon and use the base of a heavy glass to pack it down further.
 Return to the freezer for at least 1-2 hours.

-7. Melt some vegan chocolate and pour on top of the matcha slice evenly.
+7. Melt the vegan chocolate and pour on top of the matcha slice evenly.
 Let the chocolate set before slicing into pieces.
 Enjoy!

 You can keep this stored in a container in the fridge for up to 1 week.